upsilondynamics/flowdynamics-docs/_pages/getting-started.md

 ### [JSON Derived Encoding Language](pages/jflow)

-Due to the tree like, hierarchical nature of a Flow application - JSON is used to encode the structure, properties and pathways an applicartion will take.
+Due to the tree like, hierarchical nature of a Flow application - JSON is used to encode the structure, properties and pathways an application will take.
 As the Flow engine travels throught the JSON, the JFlow properties and nodes - parent and children, define what happens and what is presented to the end user or consumer (i.e. automated scheduler, mobile API consumption, embedded resource or web).

 JSON is usually used to store encoded information, a lot of modern web technologies is based upon it.
 Generally it is used as a container for data, or metadata - which is data which describes data.
-To learn more about JSON if you do not have a basis understanding, please visit [JSON.org](https://www.json.org/) for more information, in fact if you do not already know JSON we recommend you spending some time first to get familiarized.
+To learn more about JSON if you do not have a basis understanding, please visit <a href="https://www.json.org/" target="_blank">JSON.org</a> for more information, in fact if you do not already know JSON we recommend you spending some time first to get familiarized.
+In a nutshell, JSON is a commonly used, open source, widely adopted format for the interchange of data on the web.

 ### [Flow Debugging](pages/flowdebugging)